UMN 410x44x15 / N52 - knife holder

 - They have very high magnetic induction on the surface of the magnet,

-- Key role in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical apparatus and very advanced devices.
+- Wide application in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical apparatus or very highly developed apparatuses.

 Disadvantages of neodymium magnets: